zvigrinberg/Tekton-pipelines/README.md

 # Tekton-pipelines

-This repo will contain both tekton tasks and pipelines
+- This repo will contain both tekton tasks and pipelines

+- This repo will contain also triggers and eventListeners
 ## Prerequisites:

 You'll need an openshift or k8 cluster, if you don't have access to such,